My automated email series makes me happy.

-If you’re wanting to get serious with your email marketing, I’ve recently been recommended a product called Get Drip, which I’m going to try out.
-It allows for a much more sophisticated approach, and it’s more expensive, so it’s not for everybody, but once I’ve had a go, I’ll report back.
+If you’re wanting to get serious with your email marketing, I’ve recently moved my own email marketing from Mailchimp to a product called Get Drip.
+It allows for a much more sophisticated approach, and it’s more expensive.

 And if you would like to add a lead magnet or ethical bribe to encourage people to sign up to your email List, the guys at Thrive have several really neat products, including the light boxes you might see on this site, and a neat way of setting up content upgrades.

 I’ve done some one-off sessions with people to plan out exactly how their automated email series should work, and how to get a virtual assistant to set this up for them.